gnab/clojurejs/README.md

 The current goal of the project is to implement the features listed in the [Clojure Cheat Sheet](http://clojure.org/cheatsheet) that makes sense running in a browser.

-Head over to [the demo page](http://gnab.github.com/clojurejs) to check it out.

 ### Getting Started

 Only a few, simple steps is required: